LOADING ...

 Rickety-tickety-tin,

-She weighted her brother down stones,
+She weighted her down with stones,

 And him off to davy jones.

-All they found were some bones,
+All ever found were some bones,

-And occasional of skin, of skin,
+And pieces of skin, of skin,

 pieces of skin.